haoxuany/furiganalize-epub/README.md

 # Disclaimer

 I wrote this in literally less than a day.
 And that includes writing an ad-hoc xml parser, utf8 conversions, some arbitrary kana/kanji colocation matching and fiddling with unix processes.
 This means that there are a lot of cases that I didn't/won't handle, since I'm assuming that most sane people who write japanese epub books use a very specific subset of XHTML, and format their ebook content in `<p>` tags like every other sane person.
-Also I'm not even close to being proficient in japanese, so the ad-hoc kana matching algorithm I wroute could run into kanji colocation issues.
+Also I'm not even close to being proficient in japanese, so the ad-hoc kana matching algorithm I wrote could run into kanji colocation issues.

+Also, note that mecab isn't the best at guessing Japanese pronounciation, due to the sheer amount of special cases in the language.
+One of the most prominent cases is that mecab thinks `そんな風に` is prounounced `そんなかぜに` rather than `そんなふうに`.
 Use it with a grain of salt, and when in doubt just look up the pronounciation in the dictionary.

 # Setup